NabilZouita/The-Minion-Game/README.md

   Calculate the score of Kevin and Stuart and declare the winner if equal declare DRAW.

   (This is my personal try to Hackerank challenge)
+  PS : The string must be in upper case.
+(Fixable features)